agarwals/aws.expertalks/README.md

 This considers a scenario where a web application is deployed and an "elastic" network of large numbers of test agents generates test traffic to the application.

-The repository is organised as follows: app - (called ysrtc) A java web application that exposes a single REST end-point to "book a token".
-The necessary database scripts are also provided utility scripts - Utility scripts to work with a larger number of instances.
-The scripts let the user launch instances, capture information about the instances launched using the reservation-id, run test agents on the instances, and teardown the same later. testing - installables, configuration, and utility scripts to run Grinder agents and Grinder console.
+The repository is organised as follows:

+app - (called ysrtc) A java web application that exposes a single REST end-point to "book a token".
+The necessary database scripts are also provided

+scripts - Utility scripts to work with a larger number of instances.
+The scripts let the user launch instances, capture information about the instances launched using the reservation-id, run test agents on the instances, and teardown the same later.

+testing - installables, configuration, and utility scripts to run Grinder agents and Grinder console.

 Typical configuration: